What Kind of Solar Panel Do You Need to Charge a 12v Battery?

 If considering doing this, make sure to choose the correct MPPT that is rated to handle the power you intend to use with the solar panel(s).

-For a visual difference of PWM versus MPPT controllers, I found this video to be very helpful.
+For a visual difference between PWM versus MPPT controllers, I found this video to be very helpful.

 How long does it take to charge a 12V battery with a solar panel?